-In my scenario design course, I have participants go through a similarly "old school" scenario.
+In my scenario design toolkit, I have participants go through a similarly "old school" scenario.
 Participants often say that they didn't need to see photos of the characters or other bells and whistles -- the story was compelling enough on its own.
 However, clients and learners may expect a higher level of production.

 Your goal is apparently to get the best result for both Costas and his family.
 How difficult is it to reach that result?
 Did you want help or hints to make it easier?

 By SmartBuilder, developed in SmartBuilder